Solid Asia sets global stocks on extended rally, U.S. stimulus in focus

 Positive signals on the economy helped lift benchmark Treasury yields back above 1.6% overnight.
 The 10-year note yielded 1.6181% in Asia on Friday, from as low as 1.5520% mid-week.

 The bump in yields weighed on tech shares, amid some shifting from growth- to value stocks.
-The Dow Jones Industrial Average (.DJI) rose 0.4%, while the Nasdaq Composite (.IXIC) slipped 0.3%.
+The Dow Jones Industrial Average rose 0.4%, while the Nasdaq Composite slipped 0.3%.

 Friday will be the last trading day of the month for Wall Street due to a national holiday on Monday.